skrapeit/skrape.it/README.md

 </details>

 ### Sponsoring
-Skrape{it} is and always will be free and open-source.
+Skrape{it} is and always will be **free and open-source**.
 However your sponsorship of this project is greatly appreciated and will fund the caffeine and pizzas that fuel its development.
 To sponsor Skrape{it}, just click this button → [![Donate](https://img.shields.io/badge/-donate-blue.svg?logo=paypal)](https://www.paypal.me/skrapeit)